AttilaVural/AttilaVural.github.io/Hetzner_new_server.md

 > bundle install.

+To test the site, type the following, where "--host=\<server public IP adress\>" is needed, because otherwise the jekyll site will only be accessible through "localhost", which is not an option, if you are accessing the server remotely:

+> bundle exec jekyll serve --host=5.75.230.166

 Now to export it to you local PC, open a local CMD session and type:

 > scp -r root@5.75.230.166:/root/my-awesome-site -r "C:\Users\ATVQ\OneDrive - Novo Nordisk\Desktop"